NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \begin{lstlisting}

 SetpointManager:SystemNodeReset:Temperature,
-  Supply Temp Manager,        !- Name
-  Temperature,                !- Control Variable 20.0,                       !- Setpoint at Low Reference Temperature {C}
+  Supply Temp Manager,              !- Name Temperature,                      !- Control Variable 16.7,                             !- Setpoint at Low Reference Temperature {C}
-  16.7,                       !- Setpoint at High Reference Temperature {C}
+  12.8,                             !- Setpoint at High Reference Temperature {C}
-  12.8,                       !- Low Reference Temperature {C}
+  20.0,                             !- Low Reference Temperature {C}
-  23.9,                       !- High Reference Temperature {C}
+  23.3,                             !- High Reference Temperature {C}
-  Reference Node,             !- Reference Node Name Supply Nodes;               !- Setpoint Node or NodeList Name
+  Plenum-1 Out Node,                !- Reference Node Name VAV Sys 1 Outlet Node;            !- Setpoint Node or NodeList Name
 \end{lstlisting}

 \subsection{SetpointManager:SystemNodeReset:Humidity}\label{setpointmanagersystemnoderesethumidity}

-This System Node Reset Setpoint Manager is used to place a humidity ratio setpoint on a system node according to the reference (e.g., return) humidity ratio of a system node using a reset rule.
-The reset rule is determined by two points: setpoints at low and high reference humidity ratio (SpAtLowRefHumRat and SpAtHighRefHumRat).
+The System Node Reset Setpoint Manager is used to place a humidity ratio setpoint on a system node according to the reference humidity ratio (e.g., return air or outdoor air humidity ratio) of a system node using a linear interpolation between two user-specified reference values and two user-specified setpoint values.
 In general, the higher the reference humidity ratio, the lower the setpoint.
-Specifically, the humidity ratio setpoint at low reference humidity ratio starts decreasing linearly to the humidity ratio setpoint at high reference humidity ratio when the humidity ratio becomes higher than the low reference humidity ratio (LowRefHumRat) until the high reference humidity ratio (HighRefHumRat).
-The reference humidity ratio is obtained from the user-specified system node during the simulation.
-This SPM can be used to place a humidity ratio setpoint on HVAC system nodes.
+During the simulation, the reference humidity ratio is obtained from the user-specified reference system node.

 The input consists of the setpoint manager name, the control variable, the name of the node or node list affected by the setpoint, the name of the reference node name, and the data for the reset rule: setpoints at low and high reference humidity ratios, and low and high reference humidity ratios.